 Smart Energy GB, the body charged with promoting the benefits of smart meters to households, said the DCC data reflected its own ongoing monitoring of consumer indicators in the nationwide roll-out effort, showing only a negligible impact compared to the spring lockdown.

-“Every smart meter installed in Britain is a step closer to a more efficient energy system that will make better use of renewable wind and solar power.
+“Every smart meter installed in Britain is a step closer to a more energy efficient system that will make better use of renewable wind and solar power.
 The climate crisis hasn’t gone away because of Covid, and it is heartening to see so many people do their bit to help create a greener Britain, despite the difficulties we’ve all faced this year.”

-The DCC is also migrating millions of first-generation (SMETS1) meters onto its network.
+The DCC is also migrating millions of first-generation (SMETS1) smart meters onto its network.
 Currently almost 2.3m have been connected, rendering them fully interoperable.
 The combined total of interoperable smart meters on the DCC platform is now 8.36m.
 These figures are regularly updated on the DCC website.

 - Vale of White Horse